-Finally, Defendants contend that no lesser remedy is warranted because the sanction of barring the non-malignancy asbestos claims is necessary to (1) keep Plaintiffs from profiting from the omission and (2) preserve the integrity of the bankruptcy proceedings.
+Finally, Defendants contend that no lesser remedy is warranted because the sanction of barring the non-malignancy asbestos claims is necessary to (1) keep Plaintiff from profiting from the omission and (2) preserve the integrity of the bankruptcy proceedings.

-Plaintiffs contend that the non-malignancy asbestos claims are not barred on grounds of judicial estoppel.
-First, Plaintiffs contend that Mr. Long did not take inconsistent positions between his bankruptcy filing and the present asbestos action because at the time of his bankruptcy filing - and throughout the entire duration of that action - his non-malignancy asbestos claims were dismissed, such that he was not required to list them as an asset in his bankruptcy action.

-Moreover, Plaintiffs argue that even if Mr. Long should have identified the non-malignancy asbestos claims, the failure to do so was a good faith mistake such that judicial estoppel is not warranted.
+Plaintiff contends that the non-malignancy asbestos claims are not barred on grounds of judicial estoppel.
+First, Plaintiff contends that he did not take inconsistent positions between his bankruptcy filing and the present asbestos action because at the time of his bankruptcy filing - and throughout the entire duration of that action - his non-malignancy asbestos claims were dismissed, such that he was not required to list them as an asset in his bankruptcy action.
+Moreover, Plaintiff argues that even if he should have identified the non-malignancy asbestos claims, the failure to do so was a good faith mistake such that judicial estoppel is not warranted.

-Second, Plaintiffs assert that Defendants bear the burden of establishing bad faith, but have no evidence that Mr. Long acted in bad faith when he did not list his non-malignancy asbestos claims as an asset in his bankruptcy filing.
+Second, Plaintiff asserts that Defendants bear the burden of establishing bad faith, but have no evidence that he acted in bad faith when he did not list his non-malignancy asbestos claims as an asset in his bankruptcy filing.

-Additionally, Plaintiffs assert that bad faith cannot be proven in light of the fact that those claims were dismissed long before he filed for bankruptcy and were only reinstated by the MDL Court long after the bankruptcy was closed.
+Additionally, Plaintiff asserts that bad faith cannot be proven in light of the fact that those claims were dismissed long before he filed for bankruptcy and were only reinstated by the MDL Court long after the bankruptcy was closed.